flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 ### Flow description

 The initial condition to the (TGV) is a sinus distribution in the u and v velocity components.
-This leads to rapid production of turbulent structures, after a shot initial laminar phase.
+This leads to rapid production of turbulent structures, after a short initial laminar phase.
 While the test case is incompressible in principle, we solve it here in a compressible setting.
 The chosen Mach number with respect to the highest velocity in the field is $0.1$.
 The Reynolds number of the flow is defined as $1/\nu$.
-The domain is setup as a triple periodic box with edge length $2\pi$.
+The domain is set up as a triple periodic box with edge length $2\pi$.
 ![](tutorials/05_taylorGreenVortex/dns_reference.png)

 ### Compiler options